Election is Tuesday for three open seats

 Galarza: I will bring the positive energy that defines our community to the policy decision-making table.
 I’m a mental health and wellness champion and have been active with this in our community since my graduation from Beacon High School in 2008.

 Galbo: My previous six years as a board member included serving as policy committee chair and a member of the district safety committee.
 Throughout my life, I have been active in the schools and community organizations.
 I have served in leadership positions such as president of the South Avenue PTA, vice president of the Lions Club, a proud Girl Scout leader and co-organizer of the Beacon Youth Police Academy.
 These skills, along with departmental and curriculum leadership in my teaching career, will be an asset to the board.

 Muhammad: Throughout my tenured dedication to our public, I have served on varying governmental and nonprofit boards, as well as two terms on the Beacon City Council.
 My resiliency, energy and comprehensive understanding of Beacon’s culture and history will be an asset to our forward-moving board.

 Stadler: As a former journalist, I bring solid research and communication skills — both useful qualities in a board member.
 As a parent, I have insight into day-to-day life at our schools: how parents, teachers and students relate, what they need and where we can fill in gaps.
 As a PTA board member and part of the building-level team at South Avenue, I have collaborated with parents and staff to get buy-in and build community.
 I’ll bring this experience and a willingness to listen and learn to the board.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.